Xacus/demonlord/README.md

 # System: Shadow of the Demonlord

-This is Shadow of the Demonlord for FoundryVTT.
+This is Shadow of the Demon Lord for FoundryVTT.

 Shadow of the Demonlord has no open license, but permission was granted to make the system.